Environmental education, or “EE”, isn’t just kids stuff!

 EE Programs at the Northern Great Lakes Visitor Center

 Discover the ecology of the Lake Superior region while learning about the importance of stewardship of the resources we share.
 We offer a variety of both indoor and outdoor environmental educational programs for school classes, homeschoolers, and youth groups through the Northern Great Lakes Visitor Center (NGLVC) in Ashland WI.
-Take a look at the programs in our NGLVC YOUTH ENVIRONMENTAL ED PROGRAMS
+Take a look in our NGLVC YOUTH ENVIRONMENTAL ED PROGRAMS catalog.

 - Habitat Hunting... exploring the importance of habitats to plant and animal diversity